 SHEILA TERRY / SCIENCE PHOTO LIBRARY SHEILA TERRY / SCIENCE PHOTO LIBRARY

 Early electric battery.
 Historical artwork of a voltaic pile, the first modern type of electric battery, which was invented in 1800 by the Italian physicist Alessandro Volta (1745-1827).
-A voltaic pile consists of alternating units (one shown at right) of plates of two different metals and a piece of wet cardboard or cloth.
-Here, from top to bottom, the unit is: copper plate, wet cardboard, zinc plate.
-A pile of these units makes up the voltaic pile in the main picture.
+A voltaic pile consists of alternating units of plates of two different metals (here silver and zinc) and a piece of wet cardboard or cloth.
+A pile of these units makes up the voltaic pile shown here.
 Wires at top and bottom carry the electric current, produced by a chemical reaction, to power an electrical device.
-Zinc and copper are still used in batteries today.
+Zinc-silver batteries are one of most efficient types of wet batteries, but due to the high cost of silver are today only used in devices like Mars rovers.
 Artwork from Scientific Recreations (Tissander Gaston, 1850).

 Model release not required.
 Property release not required.